-However, having a retention of title clause in the terms and conditions means that even though the stock has been delivered to you, your supplier still owns those goods until you have paid for them.
-If the goods belong to the supplier then they can claim them back.
+Firstly, a retention of title clause within a contract means that the ownership of the goods in question will remain that of the supplier until full payment is made.
+As a result, should you fail to pay for the goods as agreed in the contract, your supplier is within their right to remove them from your premises.
 Even if you haven’t signed a formal contract, if your supplier can prove that you were aware of their terms and conditions before agreeing to purchase the goods, for example if you’ve done business with them before and have signed their purchase contracts in the past, then the clause may still be enforceable.

-The retention of title clause should still remain in place even if your company goes into liquidation or insolvency and the supplier will need to speak to the insolvency practitioner handling the case about reclaiming their stock.
+The retention of title clause should still remain in place even if your company goes into liquidation or enters any other formal insolvency procedure.
+In this event the supplier will need to speak to the insolvency practitioner handling the case about reclaiming their stock.
 If there isn’t a retention of title clause in place, then the supplier will be treated the same as any other ordinary creditor.